-You will develop this by sitting down and analysing what your key skills are.
-Do you have an ability to write irresistible content?
+- You will develop this by sitting down and analysing what your key skills are.
+Do you have the ability to write irresistible content?
 Or perhaps you have a deep understanding of marketing analytics?

 Highlight keywords from the job specification on your CV.
 For instance, if you’re applying for an e-commerce role, you would look to include keywords such as ‘’Conversion, bounce rate and Google Analytics’’.